Free NVIDIA-Certified Professional: AI Infrastructure (NCP-AII) Practice Questions

 A cluster administrator needs to create a DCGM group to monitor a subset of GPUs allocated to a specific tenant on a multi-tenant DGX system and enable health watches for that group.
 Which dcgmi commands correctly create a group with GPUs 0-3 and enable health monitoring?

-- dcgmi group -c "tenant1" to create the group, then dcgmi group -g <group_id> -a 0,1,2,3 to add GPUs, then dcgmi health -g <group_id> -s a to enable all health watches
+- dcgmi group -c "tenant1" to create the group, dcgmi group -g <group_id> -a 0,1,2,3 to add the GPUs, then dcgmi health -g <group_id> -s a

 A systems engineer is deploying containerized GPU workloads on a DGX cluster using Slurm with Pyxis and Enroot.
 Users need to run NGC containers without requiring elevated privileges.
 How does the Pyxis and Enroot combination enable unprivileged container execution in Slurm?